Kevin Kühnert: Economic policy

 In an interview with German newspaper Die Zeit in May 2019, Kühnert described himself as being a democratic socialist, promoting the municipalization of large firms and the expropriation of owners from companies like BMW and people who own more than one house or apartment.
 In his opinion, real democratic socialism has never been tried.

 Foreign policy

-In early 2022 – amid renewed military confrontations between Russia and Ukraine and anti-government protests in Kazakhstan – Kühnert argued that the Nord Stream 2 pipeline to bring Russian gas to Germany should not be mixed up with political and human rights disputes with Russia.
+In early 2022 – amid the run-up to the Russian invasion of Ukraine and anti-government protests in Kazakhstan – Kühnert argued that the Nord Stream 2 pipeline to bring Russian gas to Germany should not be mixed up with political and human rights disputes with Russia.

 Recognition

 In May 2018, Kühnert was chosen as a "Next Generation Leader" by Time because of the resistance he launched against the grand coalition that nearly managed to topple Chancellor Angela Merkel and led to a national debate about the future of the SPD and the future of German politics in general.
 In August 2020 he was described as "a rising star on the left" in Germany by The Guardian.